 In 2012, the Global Fund for Widows partnered with Alfanar and the Future Eve Foundation to create the Amal project, dedicated to the economic empowerment of widows and female heads of households in multiple villages in rural Egypt.

-As the first venture philanthropy organization working exclusively in the Arab world, Alfanar strengthens grassroots organizations that serve the region’s most vulnerable citizens.
+As the first venture philanthropy organization working exclusively in the Arab world, Alfanar strengthens social enterprises that serve the region’s most vulnerable citizens.

 Alfanar applies the principles of private sector investment to charitable giving and offers small-sized grants and highly engaged management support to social enterprise organizations — organizations that generate both financial and social returns while also transforming lives in the region’s most disadvantaged communities.
 Alfanar works hand-in-hand with these organizations, supporting them to become resilient and financially sustainable in their local communities while bolstering civil society in the Arab world.

 True to the meaning of its name in Arabic, Alfanar strives to be a ‘beacon’ of change for the Arab world.

 Established in 2001, the Future Eve Foundation is one of the leading organizations working with women in the Minya region of Egypt.
 FEF works to raise awareness and promote access among women on topics ranging from legal rights, literacy, healthcare and reproductive health issues and to prevent female genital mutilation.

 Guild of Service’s Mission is to empower women and children become self-reliant by providing better education along with skill/capacity development training and also provide them social, economic and psychological support for healthy living.